Who (might have) met whom

 • 1596 - 1650: René Descartes icon

-René Descartes (31/3/1596 - 11/2/1650) was a French philosopher, scientist, and mathematician, known for heliocentrism and Descartes' work on the nature of light and colors.
+René Descartes (31/3/1596 - 11/2/1650) was a French philosopher, scientist, and mathematician, known for conservation of momentum and heliocentrism.

 1600s